 As Authors ...

-Hummingbirds' theme for the Spring Term is: Giants Beware!
+Hummingbirds' theme for the Summer Term is: Tales from the deep ...

 Don't forget to check out our class Seesaw page; the digital portfolio where we will post our independent learning.

 If you have any questions, please do not hesitate to contact us.

 Miss Michiels & Mrs Jennings